BH-M87/roo-cli/README.md

 # Roo CLI

-A command-line interface for RooCode, allowing you to execute AI tasks from the terminal.
+A command-line interface inspired by RooCode, allowing you to execute AI tasks from the terminal.

+Roo CLI can be used both as a command-line tool and as a library in your Node.js applications.

 ## Installation